 Faculty Policies and Procedures

 The Rawls Testing Center has 68 computers, 3 of which are ADA compliant.
-The Testing Center Computers are configured with the minimal software required for testing.
-The Rawls Testing Center only administers Undergraduate course exams.
+The testing center computers are configured with the minimal software required for testing.
+The Rawls Testing Center only administers on campus Undergraduate course exams.

-- Hours of Operation - The Testing Center will be available for testing Monday thru Friday from 8:00am to 5:00pm.
-The Testing Center will close promptly at this time.
-The Testing Center will be closed for all campus holidays.
+- Hours of Operation - The Rawls Testing Center is available for testing Monday thru Friday from 8:00am to 5:00pm.
+The testing center will close promptly at this time.
+The testing center will be closed for all campus holidays.

-- Student Assistants - The role of Testing Center student assistants is filled by BACS graduate students.
-Testing Center assistants are responsible for providing frontend support to students entering and exiting the Testing Center.
-They are responsible for the student check-in/out process and answering general questions regarding the Testing Center.
+- Student Assistants - The role of Rawls Testing Center student assistants is filled by Rawls graduate students.
+Testing center assistants are responsible for providing front-end support to students entering and exiting the testing center.
+They are responsible for the student check-in/out process and answering general questions regarding the testing center.

-- Proctors – The role of Testing Center proctors is served by BACS graduate students.
+- Proctors – The role of Rawls Testing Center proctors is served by Rawls graduate students.
 Proctors will move around the room during a test to monitor student progress, ensure that no unauthorized materials are present, and ensure academic integrity is upheld.
-They are able to answer basic Blackboard log-in questions and provide support to students during their test session in the Testing Center.
+They are able to answer basic Blackboard log-in questions and provide support to students during their test session in the testing center.
 All other proctor tasks will be given per manager discretion, including computer usage.

-- Lost and Found Items - The Testing Center is not responsible for lost personal items or data.
-Any personal items found by the staff will be placed at the Manager viewing area of the Testing Center and they will be turned into the main lost and found daily.
+- Lost and Found Items - The Rawls Testing Center is not responsible for lost personal items or data.
+Any personal items found by the staff will be placed at the Manager viewing area of the testing center and they will be turned into the main lost and found (Support Services - Room 107) at the end of week.

-The following policies and procedures are designed specifically for faculty teaching an undergraduate course that will use the Testing Center for administering electronic tests.
-Faculty should also make themselves aware of the policies and procedures that their students must follow when using the Testing Center.
+The following policies and procedures are designed specifically for faculty teaching an undergraduate course that will use the Rawls Testing Center for administering electronic tests.
+Faculty should also make themselves aware of the policies and procedures that their students must follow when using the testing center.

 - Scheduling a Test - Faculty may request to schedule a

-test in the Testing Center for the duration of one academic
+test in the Rawls Testing Center for the duration of one academic

 semester only (Fall, Spring or Summer).
 Faculty may make